DeepTrackAI/deeplay/README.md

 ```
 This will automatically install the required dependencies, including PyTorch and PyTorch Lightning.
 If a specific version of PyTorch is desired, it can be installed separately.

-##
+## Getting Started

-Herw you find a series of notebooks that give you an overview of the core features of Deeplay and how to use them:
+Here you find a series of notebooks that give you an overview of the core features of Deeplay and how to use them:
 - **Understanding the Code Objects in Deeplay**
 - **Training Your First Model**
 - **Configuring Deeplay Objects**